CVLab-SHUT/HandWrittenDigitRecognition/README.md

 ## Advancing Multilingual Handwritten Numeral Recognition with Attention-driven Transfer Learning
 This is the implementation of the paper "Advancing Multilingual Handwritten Numeral Recognition with Attention-driven Transfer Learning" by Amirreza Fateh, Reza Tahmasbi Birgani, Mansoor Fateh, and Vahid Abolghasemi.

- .
-Implemented on Python 3.12.2 and Tensorflow 2.16.1

 <br>
 <p align="middle">